mlegenhausen/grunt-ng-constant/README.md

 npm install grunt-ng-constant --save-dev
 ```

-One the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+When the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-ng-constant');